Moving and handling courses

 Practical skills and knowledge that delegates can implement

 Which moving and handling course should I take?

 RoSPA Level 3 Award for Safer People Handling Trainers

 This train the trainer course helps minimise the incidence of MSDs and provides delegates with the skills to deliver bespoke, effective safer people handling training within their organisation

-Provides learners with an update on legislative changes and practices, that impact on managing handling risks and training in a person centred environment
+Provides existing holders of the Level 3 Safer People trainers qualification with an update on legislative changes and practices that impact on manual handling risks